VeraTaras/HTML-Calculator/README.md

 ## Demo

-You can view a live demo of the calculator [here](link-to-your-live-demo).
+You can view a live demo of the calculator [here][(https://verataras.github.io/HTML-Calculator/).

 ## Screenshots